 When it comes to finding an apartment for rent, for rent by owner apartments are definitely in high demand.
 Since they tend to be cheaper and smaller in scale, it’s easy to see why.
 It usually means you’ll get a more intimate experience at a lower price.

-Finding rentals that fit the FRBO bill can prove to be hard, which is why it’s often best to look on social media sites, casual apartment listing platforms, or to go through your own personal network.
+Finding for reny by owner rentals in NYC can be hard.
+That's why it’s best to look on social media, casual apartment listing sites, or through your own network.
 That being said, you shouldn’t jump at the first apartment that you see.

 Due to the high risk of scamming that apartments rented out by owners have, it’s better to do your homework and learn about the apartment before you drop money on a deposit.
 As long as you do some due diligence and seek out the right apartment landlords, there’s no reason why you shouldn’t be able to find a FRBO that works for you.